“Yowww,” cried The Doctor and jumped back

 back up power I can’t risk running the perception filter for more

 than three hours.
-And if we’re still there then we’ll be on
+If we’re still there then we’ll be on live

-live television all over Earth.
-Because Apollo 11 was broadcasting pictures
+television all over Earth.
+Apollo Eleven was broadcasting pictures of

 “We really want to avoid that, then,” Wyn observed.